EU strikes deal on carbon market reform

 The two EU institutions have agreed on doubling the rate at which the scheme’s Market Stability Reserve (MSR) soaks up excess allowances, as a short-term measure to strengthen prices.
 A new mechanism to limit the validity of allowances in the MSR will become operational in 2023.

-The overall cap the total volume of emissions, known as the Linear reduction factor (LRF), is due to be reduced annually by 2.2 percent.
+The overall cap on the total volume of emissions, known as the linear reduction factor (LRF), is due to be reduced annually by 2.2 percent.

 EU sources said negotiators also agreed to set at 57 percent the share of carbon credits to go to auction.